awesto/django-shop/docs/howto/how-to-shipping.rst

 Shop interface
 ===============

-While we could solve this with defining a superclass for all Shipping backends, the better approach to plugins is to implement inversion-of-control, and let the backends hold a reference to the shop instead.
+While we could solve this with defining a superclass for all shipping backends, the better approach to plugins is to implement inversion-of-control, and let the backends hold a reference to the shop instead.

-The reference interface for Shipping backends is located at shop.shipping.shipping_backend_base.ShippingBackendAPI
+The reference interface for shipping backends is located at shop.shipping.shipping_backend_base.ShippingBackendAPI